majek/inet-tool/README.md

 Clang is needed to compile C into the eBPF program.

-First, you need to run experimental kernel with INET_LOOKUP patches.
+First, you need to run experimental kernel with SK_LOOKUP patches.
 For example:

     cd /tmp